 Apache Error code 404 means “file not found”.
-This is the error code when a user requested a web page or file which does not exists on the server.
-As per the SEO perspective, its not good to return 404 error code to user even requested file doesn’t exit.
+This is the error code when a user requested a web page or file which does not exist on the server.
+As per the SEO perspective, it’s not good to return a 404 error code to the user even requested file doesn’t exist.

 Create A Custom 404 Error Page

-First of all create 404 file on your server.
+First of all, create a 404 file on your server.
 You can create this file under the document root of your application.
-For example, I have created a file named custom_404.html under the document root with following content.
+For example, I have created a file named custom_404.html under the document root with the following content.

-Next, create and edit .htaccess file under the document root of your application and add the following content to end of file.
+Next, create and edit the .htaccess file under the document root of your application and add the following content to the end of the file.

-Now, access any file to your domain, which doesn’t exist on server.
-You will see the custom error page instead of default Apache error message on your web browser.
+Now, access any file to your domain, which doesn’t exist on the server.
+You will see the custom error page instead of the default Apache error message on your web browser.